nlptmu/FinArg-1_ARI_MacB2/README.md

 ## Other
 ---------------------------------------------------
 This method is inspired by our paper BERT-Ensemble Learning with Linguistic Features for Analyzing Attack and Support Relations in Financial Social Media Analytics in which more information about the model detail can be found.

+As the financial domain evolves, there's a pressing need for nuanced comprehension of its texts.
+This research delves into natural language reasoning within financial discourses by analyzing inter-sentence relationships, utilizing a diverse Chinese financial dataset from social media spanning stocks, housing prices, and tech firms.
+Recognizing that text relationships are contextual and can be swayed by varying lexicon, we introduce an approach that integrates external knowledge into expansive language models.
+This not only enriches text feature representation but also prioritizes crucial terms while sidelining potentially misleading ones.
+Performance-wise, our model surpasses its contemporaries, validating its prowess in offering precise and holistic insights into financial text relationships.
+Experimental results substantiate that our approach not only effectively predict the relationship but also outperforms the comparisons and achieve SOTA performance.
+This underscores the potential of our method in fine-grained argument understanding within financial analysis.

 ## References
 ---------------------------------------------------